joeipt/erfa-swiyu-issuer/README.md

 ## Step 3: Generic Issuer Configuration

+Fill out the .env variables (Except for External_URL, which is described in 3.1)

 Follow the instructions on the [Onboarding Generic Issuer](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-issuer/) page to populate your environment variables.